miti1800/PureCSS_Components/README.md

-7 sem mini project
-project title: Open source library development for adaptive and minified web design
+Pure CSS components for Adaptive and Minified web design